 Dhikr (Arabic: ذكر; pl.
 Adhkar أذكار) is the remembrance of Allah.
 Dhikr can take many forms including reciting Quran, performing Salah, making Dua and reciting litanies mentioned by the Prophet ﷺ.

 Dhul Hijjah (Arabic: ذو الحجة; meaning “Possessor of the Pilgrimage”) is the twelfth and final month of the Islamic calendar, during which Hajj takes place.

-Fardh (Arabic: فريضة), in Islamic jurisprudence, refers to an obligatory act, with failure to perform it constituting a sin.
-Fardh is generally synonymous with “Wajib“, although the Hanafi school of thought make a distinction between the two with the view that something that is Fardh is proven by means of definitive evidence, whereas something that is Wajib is proven on the basis of ambiguous evidence, where there is possibly more than one meaning.
+Fardh (Arabic: فريضة), in Islamic jurisprudence, refers to an obligatory act.
+Failure to perform it constitutes a sin.
+Fardh is generally synonymous with “Wajib“, although the Hanafi school of thought make a distinction between the two with the view that something that is Fardh is proven by means of definitive evidence, whereas something that is Wajib is proven on the basis of ambiguous evidence where there is possibly more than one meaning.

 Fidyah (Arabic: فدية; meaning “expiation”) is a means of compensation for a missed action or a violation of a Hajj-related law.
 It shouldn’t be regarded as a punishment, but a means of rectifying and renewing your commitment to the pilgrimage and the Sunnah of Rasulullah ﷺ.

 Fiqh (Arabic: فقه ) is Islamic jurisprudence, which is the practice of deriving specific rulings (such as how to pray) from Shariah.
 While Shariah represents divine law as revealed in the Quran and Sunnah, Fiqh is the human understanding of Shariah, derived from the interpretation (Ijtihad) of these sources by Islamic scholars.